ifotn/comp1006-lesson10-mon/README.md

-# comp1006-lesson5-mon
+# comp1006-lesson9-mon
-Video Game PHP Application prior to Feb 2016 Reading Week
+Video Game PHP Application after Week 9

-This application covers the work we have done in the first 6 weeks of class, including:
+This application covers the work we have done in the first 9 weeks of class, including:

     Saving Data
     Reading Data